Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/proxy.md

 		</tr>
 		<tr>
 			<td><strong>/Collection</strong>:TeamProjectCollectionURL</td>
-			<td>Specifies the URL of the team project collection that is hosted on VSTS, in `AccountName.DomainName/CollectionName` format.</td>
+			<td>Specifies the URL of the project collection that is hosted on VSTS, in `AccountName.DomainName/CollectionName` format.</td>
 		</tr>
 		<tr>
 			<td><strong>/account</strong>:AccountName</td>